-The recipe, while perhaps not as good as the one you can get at the restaurant, is still undeniably cheesy, tart, and gooey.
+The recipe, while perhaps not as good as the one you can get at the restaurant, is still undeniably cheesy, tangy, and gooey.
 For a superspicy take, keep the ribs and seeds of the jalapeños in place.
 Add some aromatic flavor by garnishing the casserole dish with some chopped scallions.
 In addition, for a smoky, meaty version, sprinkle in some bacon bits or crumbled bacon.

 3 cups whole milk